 The only downside of making this enchilada sauce recipe is that it is messy to prepare.
 That is when having Bona® Premium Spray Mop for Hard-Surface Floors and Bona PowerPlus Antibacterial Surface Cleaner comes in handy.

 - HAVE A TRASH BOWL.
-Every time I start cooking I always have a bowl beside my cutting board.
+I always have a bowl beside my cutting board when I start cooking.
 All the scraps, empty cans, empty jars, etc. go in there.
 This makes picking up so much faster!

 - BUY THE RIGHT CLEANING PRODUCTS.
 Buy cleaning products that are safe to use on most or all of your surfaces, products that are ready to use, and eliminate grease and grime.
 I like to use Bona PowerPlus® Antibacterial Surface Cleaner, which uses hydrogen peroxide to power through tough stains and germs.